Sanya-Kap/sanya_kapoor_2025/navigation/final.md

 ## 🚀 **Goals for furture** 🚀
 There is still a lot for me to improve on.
 I do not believe I earned a 10/10 because I am still solidifying my knowledge on deplyment.
 However, I do believe I earned a 9/10 because of how much I learned and perfomred in this trimester starting from almost nothing.
 I am proud of working through errors and developing my personal features as well as contributing to my teams organization.
+In the future, I want to go into biomedical engineering so this class helped me bridge my introduction to engineering.